oliverbenee/hotciv/backlog.md

 ### Winner.
 * [OK] The winner is the first player to win three attacks.
-* [] Successful defenses do not count, only successful attacks.
+* [OK] Successful defenses do not count, only successful attacks.

 #### Prerequisites for this to work:
 * [OK] Each player's attack wins are counted.